Young adults: how to cope with feelings and emotions

 - Join an online forum: Forums make it easy to connect with other people with cancer, whatever stage you’re at with your treatment.

-- Schedule 'me' time: Having things to look forward to can help you get through the bad days.
-Do things you used to enjoy that you’re ready to get back to, or new things you’ve always wanted to try.
+- Plan things to look forward to: Having something to look forward to can help you get through the bad days.
+Plan things you used to enjoy doing and want to get back to, or new things you’ve always wanted to try.

 Leanne on Blood Cancer UK's online forum